source-foundry/FilterListManager/README.md

 The filter list that is created in the Glyphs application does not differ between the two definition files.
 Use the approach that works best for you.

-## Glyph Filter List Definition File Location
+## Filter List Definition File Location

 The filter list definition files can be stored on your local computer system or on a remote server that is accessible through HTTP GET requests.
 The FLM plugin works with both file types.
 Details about how to use each approach are below.